rickgrimes222/ProdigyXHack/docs/installing.md

+---
+title: Prodigy X Installation
+description: Learn how to install the best Prodigy hack out there - Prodigy X!
+---

 # Installing Prodigy X

-There are 2 different methods of installing Prodigy X.
+There are 3 different methods of installing Prodigy X.

 ## Extension Method Webstore (only works on Chrome, but easier)